jontyrudman/checkiftrue/README.md

 # CheckIfTrue Twitter Bot

-Only online for testing - will be online permanently once API keys for @CheckIfTrue are issued.
+Created for the EUvsVirus hackathon.

 ## Usage - Twitter Bot

-Tweet @CheckIfTrue with the handle at the beginning or end of a plain tweet, containing a claim you'd like to determine the truthfulness of.
-The bot will retweet with a comment saying whether the statement is likely to be true or false.
+Tweet @checkiftrue with the text "claim: <claim>" where <claim> is the claim you'd like checked. @checkiftrue should reply within a few minutes with information pulled from the Google Fact Check Tools API about whether the claim is likely to be true or false.

-Currently, when online for testing, the handle is replaced with #factcheckbot and my account (@JontySR) replies.